 2014 Chris Jones High School, High School Diploma, Tampa, FL

-What to Write in a General Manager Resume Skills Section
+General Manager Resume Skills Section

 Although the management field requires specific technical skills, employers also look for other skills, called soft skills.
 These are the main types of skills that indicate to your fit as a manager who will add value, has adequate knowledge, sufficient experience and who will motivate and inspire teams.
 Incorporate these into your summary, or profile, and into your accomplishment statements.